redixhumayun/learnings/profiling.md

 [pid  2017] 18:33:20 munmap(0x7bc4c0e00000, 50335744) = 0
 ```

 In the above logs, we can see two calls to `mmap` and two calls to `munmap`.
-It seems to roughly map to this code
+It roughly maps to this code

 ```rust
 fn resize(&mut self) {